stephan-klein/supersonic/docs/steroids/cli/debugging/debugging-on-ios.md

 On iOS, all you need to master is the Safari Web Inspector – all iOS versions and devices supported by Supersonic also support it.

 However, **the Safari Web Inspector requires OS X**.
-If you are developing on a Linux or Windows machine, your only option is unfortunately to use the [Connect screen][logging-guide], which only supports logging messages and errors, but is missing more robust tooling.
+If you are developing on a Linux or Windows machine, your only option is unfortunately to use [supersonic.logger][logging-guide], which only supports logging messages and errors, but is missing more robust tooling.

 ## Debugging with the Safari Web Inspector